József Breznay

-József Breznay (20 September 1916 Budapest – 18 February 2012 Budapest) was a Hungarian painter.
+József Breznay (20 September 1916 – 18 February 2012) was a Hungarian painter.

 Biography

-1934-39: studied at the University of Fine Arts Budapest.
-His Masters were Bertalan Karlovszky, Ágost Benkhard, Rezső Burghardt and István Szőnyi.

-1938-39: he was Szőnyi's teaching assistant.
+He was born in Budapest.
+From 1934 to 1939 he studied at the University of Fine Arts Budapest.
+His masters were Bertalan Karlovszky, Ágost Benkhard, Rezső Burghardt and István Szőnyi.
+During 1938–39 he was Szőnyi's teaching assistant.

 According to the proposal of Prof. Tibor Gerevich he was appointed to receive the scholarship of the Rome Prize.
 He worked there as a resident of Collegium Hungaricum between 1939 and 1940.

-In 1940 he received again the Rome Prize.
+In 1940 he again received the Rome Prize.

 The young painter matured during these years to a painter of full-fledged style, further developing the school of painters of Nagybánya, (Baia Mare, Romania) featuring a relaxed pictorial quality.

+He died on 18 February 2012 in Budapest.